machinat/sociably/docs/integration-with-webview.md

 })
 ```

-Callback pass to `client.onEvent` receive a similar context as server-side app, but contains only `event`, `channel` and `user` property.
+Callback pass to `client.onEvent` would receive a similar context as server-side app, but contains only `event`, `channel` and `user` properties.
 The `'connect'` and `'disconnect'` event would also be emitted when connected/disconnected.

-`client.send(event)` receive an event object and send it to server.
+`client.send(event)` take an event object parameter like `bot.send()` and send it to the server.
 You don't have to wait `'connect'` event for sending, events would be queued before connection made and fire after it.

+### Serve the Web App

+You are free to choose any way to build and serve the web app.
+But if you are using React and Next.js for server rendering, you can use [`@machinat/next`](../packages/machinat-next) to serve a Next.js server along with your Machinat app.

-## Integrate with other Platform
+## Integrate Authorization

 Now you are able to communicate with Machinat app from web.
-But to make the page as an extended view of chatroom, you have to integrate `websocket` with other chat platforms.
+But to make the web page as an extended view of chatroom, you have to integrate the authorization with the original chat platforms.

+With the auth information, you are able to provide chatroom/user scoped features or data in your webview.
+For example: memos for chatroom, cooperative whiteboard or even multi-player games in a chat group.

+### Auth Module and Authorizers

-First need to add some more services in the app:
+First you have to add some more services like:

 ```js
 import Machinat from '@machinat/core'